top of page

 Session Etiquette

-The pace set by the person that starts the tune is kept throughout.
-This gives less accomplished players a chance to start tunes at a pace that suits them.
+The tempo chosen by the person that starts the tune or set is kept throughout (except for Drowsy Maggie which always speeds up – it’s a tradition!).
+This gives less accomplished players a chance to start a tune or set of tunes at a pace that suits them.

 We try not to play so fast that hardly anyone else can join in – our session is about participation.
 Beginners may find many of the tunes are too fast for them, but with practice and in time they will be joining in more and more – playing an instrument is a journey.
+That said, some of us also enjoy playing tunes at or close to dance tempo.
+To accommodate the mix of skills in the group the first half of the session will focus on slow to moderate tune speed, and the second half after the supper break will go at a brisker pace.

 Simon Leverton